-The investments in DSC Fund and Endowment Fund II, LP are recorded at the Partnership's reported interest in the net asset value of DSC Fund and Global Endowment Fund II, LP as determined by the General Partner.
-The underlying investments in DSC Fund and Global Endowment Fund II, LP are valued in accordance with the DSC Fund's and Global Endowment Fund II, LP's valuation policies.
+The investments in GEM Fund are recorded at the Partnership's reported interest in the net asset value of the GEM Fund as determined by the General Partner.
+The underlying investments in the GEM Fund are valued in accordance GEM Fund's valuation policies.

 The Funds' investments are subject to various risk factors including market, credit, currency and industry risk.
-Market risk represents the potential loss in value of financial instruments caused by movements in market variables, such as Other risks affecting these investments include, but are not interest rates. limited to, increasing competition, rapid changes in technology and changes in These risk factors could have a material effect on the economic conditions. ultimate realizable value of the Funds' investments.
+Market risk represents the potential loss in value of financial instruments caused by movements in market variables, such as interest rates.
+Other risks affecting these investments include, but are not limited to, increasing competition, rapid changes in technology and changes in economic conditions.
+These risk factors could have a material effect on the ultimate realizable value of the Funds' investments.
 Investing outside the U.S. may involve certain risks not typically associated with domestic investment.
 The Funds' investments are subject to the risk of restrictions being imposed by foreign governments on the repatriation of cash and income, currency devaluation and to political uncertainties.
 Additionally, investing in emerging markets or countries with limited or developing markets may subject the Funds' investments to a further degree of risk and volatility than in developed markets.
-Approximately one-third of the Partnership's investments are illiquid due to the long term horizon of the investments and contractual restrictions on redemptions.
+Approximately one-third of the Partnership's investments are illiquid due to the long-term horizon of the investments and contractual restrictions on redemptions.